nadams2ncsu/containerized-long-read-local-assembly/docs/container_build.md

 | minimap2 | 2.30 |
 | gfatools | 0.5 |

-The definition file used for this build was stored on macOS at `containerized-long-read-local-assembly/container/LR_Local_Asm.def`
+The definition file used for this build is at `containerized-long-read-local-assembly/docs/LR_Local_Asm.def`

 ---